apitestbase/apitestbase.github.io/_docs/en/data-driven-testing.md

 ![Data Driven Test Case Run](../../screenshots/data-driven-testing/data-driven-test-case-run.png)

 Click a step run link to view its report, or click the result link beside the Run button to see the whole test case run report.

+## Data Driven Test Step
+Similar to test case level data table, test step level data table enables the test step to be run one or more times during one test case run.
+This enables the test step to do repeated work driven by a data table, without duplicating the test step definition in the same test case.